16-year-old arrested in killings of 11-year-old, woman

 COLUMBIA, Mo.
-(AP) - A 16-year-old Missouri boy has been arrested in a shooting that claimed the life an 11-year-old and a woman after an apparent fireworks altercation.
+(AP) - A 16-year-old Missouri boy who is accused of opening fire after an apparent fireworks altercation has been detained in the death of an 11-year-old and a woman.

-Police in Columbia said in a news release that the department is seeking two counts of second-degree murder, two counts of armed criminal action and two counts of unlawful use of a weapon against the unidentified teen in the early Sunday shooting that also left three victims with non-life threatening injuries, the Columbia Missourian reports.
+Police in Columbia said in a news release Monday that the department is seeking two counts of second-degree murder, two counts of armed criminal action and two counts of unlawful use of a weapon against the unidentified teen in the early Sunday shooting that also left three victims with non-life threatening injuries.

 Police identified the slain woman as 38-year-old Tara Knedler, a mother of five, and the girl only by her first name of Ri’ajauhna.
 Her last name was withheld per the family’s request.